This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(a == 0 && b == 1 && c == 2);

-This still differs significantly from the effect we aim to achieve, as preprocessing does not involve the semantic part of the C++ program.
-Moreover, such a counter is globally unique, and we cannot create multiple counters.
+This is still quite different from the effect we want to achieve, as preprocessing does not involve the semantic part of a C++ program.
+Moreover, such a counter is globally unique, and we cannot create many counters.
 Is there another way?

 The answer is yes.
-As unbelievable as it may seem, related discussions date back to 2015, and there are also related articles on Zhihu.
-However, this article was published in 2017, using C++14, and much of its content is no longer applicable.
-With the C++26 standard now being developed, many things need to be revisited.
-We will focus on C++20.
+Unbelievable as it may seem, relevant discussions actually existed as early as 2015, and there are also related articles on Zhihu.
+However, that article was published in 2017 and used C++14; much of its content is now outdated.
+Moreover, with C++26 standards now being drafted, many things need to be re-discussed.
+The version we will choose is C++20.

 If you are only interested in the code, I have placed the relevant code on Compiler Explorer.
-It compiles successfully with the three major compilers under C++20, and you can directly see the compiler’s output.
-To prevent link failure, it is also available on GitHub.
+All three major compilers compile it successfully with C++20, and you can directly see the compiler’s output.
+To prevent link rot, it’s also available on GitHub.
 If you want to understand its principles, please continue reading.
-The C++ standard is very complex, and the author cannot guarantee the complete accuracy of the article.
-If there are any errors, please discuss them in the comments.
+The C++ standard is very complex, and the author cannot guarantee that the content of this article is entirely correct.
+If there are any errors, feel free to discuss them in the comments section.

-Before changing, we must first be able to observe changes in the global state at compile time.
-Since C++ supports forward declaration, a struct is considered an incomplete type before its definition is seen, meaning the completeness of the class varies in different contexts.
+Before we can change it, we must first be able to observe changes in the global state at compile time.
+Because C++ supports forward declaration, a struct is considered an incomplete type before its definition is seen, meaning the completeness of a class differs in different contexts.

-The C++ standard stipulates that sizeof can only be used on complete types (after all, incomplete types cannot calculate size).
-Using it on an incomplete type causes a compilation error, and this error is not a hard error, so we can use SFINAE or requires to capture this error.
-Thus, we can detect class completeness as follows:
+The C++ standard stipulates that sizeof can only be used on complete types (after all, an incomplete type has no definition and its size cannot be calculated).
+Using it on an incomplete type will result in a compilation error, and this error is not a hard error, so we can use SFINAE or requires to catch this error.
+Thus, we can detect the completeness of a class in the following way:

 template <typename T>